 Massage Therapist, 1983 – present.
 Serve clients in a bodywork practice.

 Summer School Teacher, Substitute Teacher, Whittier Union High School District Transition Program.
 1985-1987.
 Taught a Transition Class for Students with Severe Handicaps.
 Implemented a community-based school and work program.

 “Translation and Influence: The Influence on German Theory of Dorothea Tieck’s Translations of Shakespeare”.
-Forthcoming from Borrowers and Lenders 11.2.
+Borrowers and Lenders 11.2.
+Spring 2018.